Afghan vice president narrowly escapes death for a second time

 Dostum has joined the election team of Afghan Chief Executive Abdullah Abdullah, one of several contenders in a presidential election scheduled for Sept.
 28.

-Writing by Rod Nickel; Editing by Helen Popper
+Additional reporting and writing by Rod Nickel; Editing by Helen Popper and Marie-Louise Gumuchian